hosseinoliabak/cisco/QoS/01_00_introduction.md

   * IPv4 and IPv6: Layer 3, Field: DSCP, 6 bits

 ### Congestion avoidance
+#### Buffer Management
+* It is best to drop packets as soon as there is congestion
+* If there is congestion in a particular port, it is difficult to know whose fault it is (Or who is the source that has caused the congestion)
+* Random Early Detection (RED): This is a proactive approach in which the router discards one or more packets before the buffer becomes completely full

 The congestion avoidance tool can randomly drop packets from output queue, or we can configure it to give certain packets a different treatment based on their marking.
 Main tool is weighted random early detection or WRED
 * **Policing and selective dropping:**